 Since my husband retired in 2003, we’ve split our time between home in Arkansas and home in our RV on the road somewhere.
 But we don’t travel alone.
 We have Maggie (Border Collie), Jill (Flat Coated Retriever) and Panama (Spoiled Parrot).

 So, that’s my story.
 I travel.
 I read.
 I write.
 I erase what I wrote.
 And FINALLY…I can say…I SOLD!
-For information on my debut book, Texas Two Step, click here.
+For information on all my books, click here

 Look for me on the road!
 You never know when we might meet!